{hjemmesidekongen}/ai

 All MCP-dependent features follow a two-layer pattern:

-1. claude-core basics skill - raw MCP interaction (e.g., jira-basics handles API calls, auth, pagination)
+1. kronen basics skill - raw MCP interaction (e.g., jira-basics handles API calls, auth, pagination)

-2. taskflow orchestration skill - adds task awareness (e.g., jira-ingestion normalizes tickets, runs contradiction detection)
+2. herold orchestration skill - adds task awareness (e.g., jira-ingestion normalizes tickets, runs contradiction detection)

-This means you can use Jira from claude-core directly for ad-hoc queries, or through taskflow for structured ticket workflows.
+This means you can use Jira from kronen directly for ad-hoc queries, or through herold for structured ticket workflows.

 Every MCP integration degrades gracefully: